DataCurationNetwork/data-primers/Oral History Interviews Data Curation Primer/oral-history-interviews-data-curation-primer.md

   - Participant allowed to ask questions
   - Statement of interviewer asking participant that they agree to be recorded

-# Applicable metadata standards, core elements, and readme requirements:
+## Applicable metadata standards core elements and readme requirements

 See also: Appendix 1 - Best Practices: Pre-production, Production, Post-production Oral history data are broader than a specific file type or set of technical standards, and the types of metadata that you will want to be checking for are somewhat broad and related in several cases to ethical and technical considerations given above: